OpenMined/PySyft/docs/source/guides/data-owner/01-upload-data.rst

 Welcome back to another Data Owner tutorial.
-In the last tutorial, you learned :doc:`how to deploy a domain server <00-deploy-domain>` that represents the theoretical organization’s private data servers.
+In the last tutorial, you learned :doc:`how to deploy a domain server <00-deploy-domain>` that represents the organization’s private data servers.
 But right now, the node you just deployed is empty.

-After today’s tutorial, you will learn how to ``upload`` the ``private data``, which involves annotating and doing ETL before uploading it to our Domain Node/server.
+After today’s tutorial, you will learn how to ``upload data`` to your new ``domain node``, which involves annotating and doing ETL before uploading it to our Domain Node/server.

    **Note:** Throughout the tutorials, we also mean Domain Servers